-01Arrange Parking to Be as Unobtrusive as Possible
+01Arrange for Parking to Be as Unobtrusive as Possible

-Give clients specific instructions on where to park when arranging appointments.
-In your driveway or in front of or on your property is best, so do what you can to make that happen.
+Having suitable parking for guests is important if you wish to conduct business from your home.
+Give clients specific instructions on where to (legally) park when arranging appointments.
+If you own a house, in your driveway or in front of or on your property is best, so do what you can to make that happen.
 Put your own vehicle(s) in the garage or elsewhere if needed.
-Try not to park (or have clients park) in front of anyone else's house on a regular basis, or constantly use up the "visitor" parking space in your apartment or condo block.
-Creating a parking annoyance for your neighbors will not improve your standing in the neighborhood.
+Try not to park (or have clients park) in front of anyone else's house on a regular basis.

 02Keep Up Your Street Appeal

-Having a well-maintained house and yard will give your clients a favorable impression when they visit your home office.
+Having well-maintained premises will give your clients a favorable impression when they visit your home office.
 That means keeping your outside premises as attractive and inviting as possible.

-The exterior siding of the house should be clean and the paint or siding in good condition.
+If you own a house, the exterior siding should be clean and the paint or siding in good condition.
 Lawns need to be religiously mowed and garden beds should be kept weed free.
 Shrubs, trees, and bushes should be neatly pruned.
 If you can’t keep up with the yard work yourself, hire a service to do it for you.
 Toys, garden implements, etc. should be out of sight.

 03Have a Separate, Appropriately Decorated Space for Meeting With Clients

-Depending on your business, having a separate space in your home such as a home office to conduct business is a must — you don't want to be conducting business with clients in the kitchen or living room.
+Depending on your business, having a separate space in your home such as a home office to conduct business is important - you should not be conducting business with clients in the kitchen or living room.

 If, for example, you are a travel agent or notary public or financial adviser, you should have a separate office in the house with access to the technology you need to do your job, such as a laptop/desktop, multifunction printer, etc., as well as a comfortable seating arrangement where you and the client can meet face to face or side by side as necessary.